 “Both healthy volunteers and patients with Lyme disease who participate in clinical research help make medical advances for the future.”Dr. Sellati GLA Chief Scientific Officer

 Clinical research is the study of health and illness in people.
 Clinical trials are part of a lengthy, careful process done by researchers to determine whether a new treatment is safe and effective.
-When you volunteer to participate in a clinical trial, you help doctors and researchers learn more about Lyme disease and/or other tick-borne illnesses.
+When you volunteer to participate in a clinical trial, you help doctors and researchers learn more about Lyme disease and/or other tick-borne diseases.
 Your participation in a clinical trial may help improve your health and the health of others who are living with Lyme and other tick-borne illnesses, now and in the future.
+With your help, there could one day be a Lyme Disease vaccine!

 There are many terms that are used to describe clinical research, including: